shubham-alavni/spring-boot-concepts/NOTES.md

 ### What is the use of `@ControllerAdvice` in Spring?

 ### How API Versioning can be done in Spring?

-## General Queries

-### How we can handle Timezone in Java Spring boot ?

-- @PathVariable is used to extract values from the URI path
-- @RequestParam is used to extract values from the query string
-- @RequestParam is used to extract values from the form data
-- @RequestParam is used to extract values from the request parameter

 ### @PostConstruct and @PreDestroy, when to use it?
 What is the use of it?, Why?